yuvals38/flutter-mini-apps/flutter_websockets/README.md

 # flutter_websockets

 Implementation of websockets with Flutter.
 Send and receive response from test websocket.
+The reply will be in speech format.
+Language options added.

 ## Getting Started